 Research involving Meniere’s disease – a vestibular condition that has vertigo as a primary symptom – shows the benefits of upper cervical chiropractic.
 In one study of 139 patients, the average severity of vertigo experienced by patients decreased from 8.5 (out of 10) to just 1.4 over a period of two years of adjustments.

-Upper cervical chiropractic involves gentle adjustments that are only provided as needed.
-Since the adjustments are low force, they often last longer than a general chiropractic adjustment.
+Upper cervical chiropractic involves gentle adjustments and only made when necessary.
+Since the adjustments are a low force, they often last longer than a general chiropractic adjustment.
 Therefore, most patients require only an occasional adjustment to maintain proper balance.